zouppen/irssi-detelexify/README.md

 messages to those nicks.
 The messages will be received by someone else if there's such nickname in the same network. [#4](https://github.com/zouppen/irssi-detelexify/issues/4)

-There is no way to distinguish the person if he/she is joined the channel via Telegram and real IRC.
+There is no way to distinguish the person if they is joined the channel via Matrix and real IRC.
 That's the idea of this script, the same nickname may be used on both networks and it produces no nickname pollution if you are using both networks.